Voting and Election Related Web Sites

 Libertarian Party of Virginia contains contact information, news, an events calendar, how to contribute and/or become a member.

-Republican State Central Committee in Virginia This site provides you with news, contacts, how to volunteer and/or register.
+Republican Party of Virginia This site provides you with news, contacts, how to volunteer and/or register.

 Talking Points Memo is a political blog with links to a 24 hour updated tracker of all the political polls in the country.
-See how Connecticut officials are faring in the latest polls.
+See how state officials are faring in the latest polls.

 Virginia Democrats provides you with contact information, news, how to volunteer and/or contribute.

 Virginia Tea Party Patriots Federation helps you stay connected with the VTPPF newslater, locate your local group, or find out how to donate to the VTPPF.

 League of Women Voters